Socially Beneficial Metaverse: Framework, Technologies, Applications, and Challenges: Framework of Socially Beneficial Metaverse

 \end{itemize}

-\section{Framework of Socially beneficial Metaverse}
+\section{Framework of Socially Beneficial Metaverse}

-Since the development of the metaverse is at an early stage, there is no clear definition of the structure of the metaverse currently.
+Metaverse is a complex ecosystem composed of multiple technological layers.
+One widely recognized model divides the metaverse into seven key layers: infrastructure, human interface, decentralization, spatial computing, creator economy, virtual platforms, and experience.
+These layers together enable the metaverse to provide immersive, decentralized, and interactive virtual environments.
 Kang et al. \cite{kang2021metaverse} proposed a metaverse framework consisting of eight core stacks, which are hardware, network, compute, virtual platform, interchange tools and standards, payments, content, and user behaviors.
 Ning et al. \cite{ning2021survey} divided the technical architecture into three aspects: network infrastructure, management technology, and basic public technology.
 Lee et al.\cite{lee2021all} considered the interdisciplinary nature of the metaverse and divided the structure of the metaverse into two key aspects.
 Then they introduced some important technologies such as edge computing and computer vision in these aspects.
 In addition, the six-layer structure of the metaverse has also been proposed, which are the underlying hard technology, hardware computing platform, system, software, application, and the economic system that allows the entire metaverse ecosystem to operate \cite{lee2021all}.